manikantamaddula/PBProject/README.md

-# PBProject
+# Twitter-Data-Analysis-on-USA-Presidential-Candidates
-This project is developed as part of PB subject in UMKC
+This project is developed as part of PB subject at UMKC.